 trigger_print is set, which triggers the browser’s print dialog for PDF generation.

-The node polls for up to 60 seconds waiting for a download to complete before timing out.
+The node polls for a download to complete before timing out.
+By default, the timeout is 60 seconds, but this can be configured using the timeout_seconds parameter.

 Parameters